lchsk/alive-game/README.md

 ## How to build

-It uses the game engine: https://github.com/lchsk/engine212
+It uses the game engine: https://github.com/lchsk/engine212 Use v1.0 tag of the engine to build the game.

 To build you'll need a C compiler and installed SDL libraries.